-The dissertation approaches the research subject from the constructive perspective, thus, including the analysis and its findings from the various fields of study.
+This dissertation approaches the research subject from the constructive perspective, thus it includes the analysis and findings from the various fields of study.
 Consequently, a selective number of works from the history of philosophical, theological, social and historiographical scholarship is presented in a comparative investigation of both Western and Russian respective developments.
-As a result, the researcher suggests a postmodern version of the church state relations in Russia within a historic framework.
-The dissertation gleans on the collection of historical documents in various periods of time issued by the official representatives of Russian Orthodox Church, as well as official statements and interviews of the Russian state administration, in order to identify the elements of symphonia at the different time periods.
+As a result, the researcher suggests a postmodern version of the church-state relations in Russia within a historic framework.
+The dissertation gleans on the collection of historical documents in various periods of time issued by the official representatives of the Russian Orthodox Church, as well as official statements and interviews of the Russian state administration, in order to identify the elements of symphonia at the different time periods.
 In general, external socio-political, historical as well as internal – theological aspects of this concept will be investigated.
-Thus, for this investigation historical comparative analysis will be employed, looking into both Western and Russian scholarships.
-Major works are Artur Mrowczynski-Van Allen, Beyond Modernity.
-Russian Religious Philosophy and Post-Secularism, suggesting socio-political aspects of modern Symphonia; Peter Berger’s The Sacred Canopy.
-Elements of a Sociological Theory of Religion, will be pivotal from theological perspective, as well as works of N. I. Solntzev, Works of Russian Historians of the Church in National Historiography of XVIII – XIX, and Iggers, Georg G., Historiography in the Twentieth Century exposing historical tenets of this concept interpretation which are crucial and constructive.
+Thus, for this investigation historical comparative analysis will be employed, looking into both Western and Russian scholarship.
+Major works are as follows: Artur Mrowczynski-Van Allen, Beyond Modernity: Russian Religious Philosophy and Post-Secularism, which suggests socio-political aspects of modern symphonia; Peter Berger’s The Sacred Canopy: Elements of a Sociological Theory of Religion, will be pivotal from the theological perspective, as well as N. I. Solntzev, Works of Russian Historians of the Church in National Historiography of XVIII – XIX, and Georg G. Iggers, Historiography in the Twentieth Century, which exposes historical tenets of this concept interpretation that are crucial and constructive.

-Having gathered the information on the components of symphonia, the researcher will draw from the work of Peter Burger, The Many Altars of Modernity, with his proposed formula of peace, applying it critically to the Russian modern context, in order to suggest pluralization having been constructive for both institutional and identity levels.
-As this nexus takes into account the issue of identity, then this dissertation will be also critically inspecting this phenomenon working through the concept of ‘Otherness’ by E. Levinas within the framework of D. Tracey’s methodology of pluralization.
+Having gathered the information on the components of symphonia, the researcher will draw from the work of Peter Berger, The Many Altars of Modernity, with his proposed formula of peace, applying it critically to the modern Russian context in order to suggest that pluralization has been constructive for both the institutional and identity levels.
+As this nexus takes into account the issue of identity, this dissertation will also critically inspect this phenomenon, working through the concept of “Otherness” by Emmanuel.
+Levinas within the framework of D. Tracey’s methodology of pluralization.
 Finally, the suggested formula of peace in the form of postsecular symphonia for pluralized identity will be juxtaposed in a comparative dialogue with a currently practiced nationalistic symphonia.

-Original Contribution of Research:
+The Original Contribution of this Research

-This dissertation contributes to the study of church-state relationship of Russia in the number of ways.
-First of all, it suggests the historical analysis of the relationship, defining how interpretation of these very relationships by various periodical schools subtly contributed to the essence of the concept.
-While many researches concentrated on either connection with the Canon Law, Social Doctrine of the Russian Orthodox Church, on the study of the concept of the Third Rome or on Byzantine Symphonia, thus missing the historical overview of the church-state relationships taking into consideration the combination of theological, socio-political, historical, biographical aspects as expressed in respective documents throughout the history.
-Thus, while other works separately investigated the concept of symphonia as it was practiced within different historical periods, under different names, this work suggests a single study on the concept taking into consideration respective internal and external factors influencing the essence of symphonia.
+This dissertation contributes to the study of the church-state relationship of Russia in the following ways.
+First of all, it suggests the historical analysis of the relationship, defining how the interpretation of these very relationships by various periodical schools subtly contributed to the essence of the concept.
+Many researches concentrated either on the connection with the Canon Law, Social Doctrine of the Russian Orthodox Church, the study of the concept of the Third Rome or Byzantine Symphonia, thus missing the historical overview of the church-state relationships taking into consideration the combination of theological, socio-political, historical, biographical aspects as expressed in respective documents throughout history.
+Thus, while other works separately investigated the concept of symphonia as it was practiced within different historical periods, under different names, this work suggests a single study on the concept that takes into consideration the respective internal and external factors influencing the essence of symphonia.

-Secondly, while most of previous researches concentrate on church state relationships in Russia from historical, geopolitical, theological and social perspectives, this dissertation juxtaposes the findings from all of these perspectives with the idea of national identity, which in our opinion should be one of the platforms to undergo change in modern pluralistic society ethnoswise and in terms of religious market.
+Secondly, while most of the previous researches concentrate on the church-state relationships in Russia from historical, geopolitical, theological and social perspectives, this dissertation juxtaposes the findings from all of these perspectives with the idea of national identity, which in our opinion should be one of the platforms to undergo change in a modern pluralistic society ethnoswise and in terms of the religious market.